RyanTDL/NUS-Orbital-2023/README.md

 ### <a name="features"></a>4.2 Features
-A **iOS mobile app** that supports 3 main features.
+An **iOS mobile app** that supports 3 main features.
 The user will be able to input and store data on their duration of sleep, number of steps taken, duration of exercise and the time spent studying in order to upgrade their respective stats.

 **Outlined below is how the battle system will be implemented, as well as how the avatar’s character stats come into play:**
 - Strength: Determines how much damage is done during each attack